muftring/iu-statistics/README.md

 Cluster sampling involves dividing the population of interest into a large number of **clusters**, such as city blocks... then selecting a simple random sample of the clusters.
 Subjects in those clusters are the sample.

 # Descriptive Statistics

+## Describing Data with Tables and Graphs
+To describe quantitative data, we use measures of:
+1. The center of data (to describe a typical observation, and what it looks like within a data set)
+2. The variability of the data (the spread around the center for a particular variable)

+To describe categorical data, we use measures of relative frequency: the *proportion* or *percentage* of the observations that fall into that category.

-Descriptive Statistics essentially describe the data, and there are two ways to do this
+> Descriptive Statistics essentially describe the data, and there are two ways to do this
 1. measures of central tendency
     - what are the most common or most likely values in the data set
     - median, mean, mode